zsugabubus/vim-commentr/README.md

 - Block or inline?
 Commentr automagically picks the best one for you.
 - Commentr can comment every single $h!t character for you.
 No restrictions.
 Comment with the full power of motions.
-- Commentr is also f@#king syntax aware and properly escapes comments, so you never again have to fear of editing HTML or Vue files.
+- Commentr is also file-type aware and properly escapes comments, so you never again have to fear of editing HTML or Vue files.
 - Insert documentation, module or any other kind of comments into Rust or anywhere you want.
 Add your bindings for your favourite groups and configuration.
-- Configure everything on a single line.
+- Everything configurable with a single line.
 - Lightweight.
 - Impossible?
 Install and try out.